kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 and copy paste the public key to your git service.

+This is not only for Windows but you will need in in WSL as well.
-If you are using WSL, WSL you will need to this again in WSL side.
+After install WSL, do that again in WSL side.

 ## Windows Terminal